OpenKore/openkore/Readme-RUN-ALL.txt

 Place your control folders on the same openkore directory.

 4.Modify the file openkore-all, Use notepad or any text editor:
-You dont need to have programing skills to do this, just add or remove your lines deppending on how many bots are you planning to run
+You don't need to have programming skills to do this, just add or remove your lines deppending on how many bots you are planning to run

 Note: leave a 10 seconds delay on each bot running to dont stress your CPU.
 This affects old machines or slow disk reading on some devices such as raspberry Pi